Contributed by Steve Johnson, Extension Farm Management Field Specialist, email@example.com

 Question: If I take prevented planting on some of my fields and plant a cover crop, when can I harvest or graze the cover crop?

-Answer: If you plant any kind of cover crop and expect to receive a crop insurance indemnity payment for prevented planting, you cannot harvest or graze those acres until after Nov.
-1.
+Answer: If you plant any kind of cover crop and expect to receive a crop insurance indemnity payment for prevented planting, you cannot harvest or graze those acres until after November 1 (September 1 for 2019 crop only).

 ISU resources for more information